makersacademy/shop-manager-challenge/recipes/order_repository_class_recipe.md

-# Item Model and Repository Classes Design Recipe
+# Order Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._